haka-security/haka/doc/intro.rst

-Introduction
+What is HAKA
 ============

-Haka-Runtime is a tool that allows to capture TCP/IP packet and filter them based on Lua policy files.
+Haka is a suite of tool that allows to capture TCP/IP packets and filter them based on Lua policy files.

 Major features